-The office is one of those open-air ones meant to imply equality, with the executives working next to the office managers and junior sales associates.
-It certainly has that — so long as one doesn’t compare paystubs or the gender of the leadership.
+The office is one of those open-air ones intended to imply equality, with the executives working next to the office managers and junior sales associates.
+It certainly gives that impression — so long as one doesn’t compare paystubs or the gender of the leadership.
 It’s a tech startup, the kind of company that has transformed my home on the Front Range of Colorado from a once-sleepy mountain town full of hippies and cowboys into a hipster and Tesla-filled upwardly mobile, increasingly crowded region.

 My position is in marketing, that slippery first cousin of advertising.
-I’m the Content Marketing Manager, a fancy way to say I get paid to write stuff that drives customers into the wide end of a marketing funnel, not unlike those giant fishing nets cast by professional fisherman designed to catch as many fish as possible, never minding the occasionally drown dolphin or sea turtle.
+I’m the Content Marketing Manager, a fancy way to say I get paid to write stuff that drives customers into the wide end of a marketing funnel, not unlike those giant fishing nets cast by professional fisherman to catch as many fish as possible, never mind the occasional drowned dolphin or sea turtle.

-I nod at my team, take my seat, open my laptop and then stare at it blankly.
+I nod at my team, take my seat, open my laptop, and stare at it blankly.
 It’s Monday and we have our weekly marketing meeting at 9:30.
-I pass the 45-minutes in an under-caffeinated crawl of work, until we are finally summoned into the large and modernist conference room dubbed “The Rectangle”.
-Clever, since the room is, in fact, a rectangle.
+I pass 45 minutes in an under-caffeinated crawl of work until we are finally summoned into the large and modernist conference room dubbed “The Rectangle.”
+Clever, as the room is, in fact, a rectangle.

-He is speaking, and with effort I pay attention. “…so the thing is when we look at inbound marketing streams and how they impact the bottom line we need to look for is metrics, of course – how do we measure marketing success, right?
-Now we haven’t done a good job of that yet (we’ve been understaffed — which isn’t an excuse) but now we have the right team in place and so we can put those metrics in place to see what kinds of impacts we’re having before an inbound lead gets handed off to a BDR on the way to becoming an MQL, and our results from last quarter stand up pretty well (I’m glad we have Jamie now to handle this better than I could)?
+He is speaking, and with effort I pay attention: “… so the thing is, when we look at inbound marketing streams and how they impact the bottom line, we need to look for metrics, of course.
+How do we measure marketing success, right?
+Now we haven’t done a good job of that yet — we’ve been understaffed, which isn’t an excuse —but now we have the right team in place and so we can put those metrics in place to see what kinds of impacts we’re having before an inbound lead gets handed off to a BDR on the way to becoming an MQL, and our results from last quarter stand up pretty well — I’m glad we have Jamie now to handle this better than I could?
 So we’re in good shape, but we can do better, right?
 So for today, let’s go around and talk about where you are in supporting this quarter’s MQLs and SQLs, with the purpose of making sure we’re not getting too siloed in our roles but are working in ways that are making the team operate as one.
 Not that we don’t have our own projects.
-But I’m concerned that our siloes — our swim lanes — are too narrowly focused?
-So while Logan is mainly in charge of MQLs, Jen really takes over halfway through the sales cycle converts them into SQL’s for the BDR’s, and Jamie tracks our ROI and engagement along the way so we can track our success (not that it’s always trackable week-to-week) so we can dynamically steer marketing.
+But I’m concerned that our silos — our swim lanes — are too narrowly focused?
+So while Logan is mainly in charge of MQLs, Jen really takes over halfway through the sales cycle, converts them into SQLs for the BDRs, and Jamie tracks our ROI and engagement along the way so we can track our success — not that it’s always trackable week-to-week —so we can dynamically steer marketing.
 So we have some big projects coming up in Q2, so let’s start with Logan and get everything onto the table.”

 I clear my throat.
 Fucking marketing acronyms.
-BDR’s.
-SQL’s.
-MQL’s.
-RFP’s.
-CPC’s.
-CR’s.
-ROI’s.
-USP’s.
-They are endless, and in most meetings half a dozen get dropped.
+BDRs.
+SQLs.
+MQLs.
+RFPs.
+CPCs.
+CRs.
+ROIs.
+USPs.
+They are endless.
+In most meetings, half a dozen get dropped.
 I say my bit for the meeting.
-With all due modesty, I’m a good writer and my job is largely about writing.
-But when it comes to fitting into a company culture, in presenting things inside of the accepted siloes of communication, in working as part of a team, and in giving caring about a corporate mission, I’m afraid my experience is as lacking as my heart.
-Yet I speak with relative competency about a piece of paid content I am creating for the company to get more emails for our list, and people interested in an upcoming webinar.
-All stuff that generates MQL’s, or market qualified leads — which can, in turn, lead to 5 or 6-figure accounts for the company.
+With all due modesty, I can say that I’m a good writer.
+My job is largely about writing.
+But when it comes to fitting into a company culture, in presenting things inside the accepted silos of communication, in working as part of a team, and in caring about a corporate mission, I’m afraid my experience is as lacking as my heart.
+Yet here I am speaking with relative competence about a piece of paid content I am creating for the company to generate more emails for our list and to get more people interested in an upcoming webinar.
+All stuff that generates MQLs, or market qualified leads — which can, in turn, lead to five- or six-figure accounts for the company.

 Jamie is a young Korean woman who joined the company after me, as sharp and fast as a guillotine, her intense drive filtered through often-dismissive Millennial sarcasm.
 I’m a little scared of her.

-“So, uh, are you, like, setting up metrics to track the inward bound traffic to see where people are coming from when they get to it?”
+“So, uh, are you, like, setting up metrics to track the inward bound traffic to see where people are coming from when they get to the paper?”
 She puts on a pair of designer glasses with angled black frames.

 “Well,” I say, stalling and thinking, “Yes.”
 I pause.
 I then make a tactical decision to not bullshit, because I’m pretty sure I’ll get busted.
 “But I could use a little help in getting that set up.”

 She sighs and there is the tiniest roll of her eyes.
 “Of course.”
-I reflexively put my hand on my neck.
+My hand reflexively goes to my neck.